 No one wants to pay more for power than they need to, but if you’re not a savvy energy shopper, that’s exactly what could happen to you.
 To find the best deal on electricity, you need to understand how pricing works and what to look for from an energy provider, including the discounts they offer.
-Doesn’t sound very easy, does it?
-Canstar Blue aims to make sense of the complicated and has produced a comparison of electricity retailers in Melbourne, showing their highest discounted offers and what you can expect to pay.
+Sounds like a lot of hard work, doesn’t it?
+Well, Canstar Blue aims to make sense of the complicated and has produced a cost comparison for electricity retailers in Melbourne, showing their highest discounted offers and what you can expect to pay.
 No gimmicks – just helpful, real costs that show where you can find a cheaper deal.

 Which electricity provider is cheapest in Victoria?

-Based on this comparison of 11 electricity retailers in Victoria, we can see that Momentum Energy, Powershop and Dodo Power & Gas provide the cheapest rates before any conditional discounts have been applied.
-However, once you factor in discounts, several other names also become very competitive, most notably GloBird Energy, Simply Energy and Energy Australia.
+Based on this comparison of 12 electricity retailers in Victoria, we can see that Red Energy, Momentum Energy, Simply Energy and Powerdirect provide the cheapest rates before any conditional discounts have been applied.
+However, once you factor in discounts, several other retailers also become very competitive, most notably Lumo Energy, Dodo Power & Gas and Powershop.

 |Electricity provider||Electricity plan||Discount||Non-discount cost||Discount cost|